-The closing date for applications is December 31, 2019.
+The closing date for the position is January 31, 2021.

-If you have any questions regarding the position, the application process, assessment process, eligibility, or a request for accommodation during the hiring process, please contact Jenniffer Fleet.
+If you have any questions regarding the position, the application process, assessment process, eligibility, or a request for accommodation during the hiring process, please contact [Holly Forsyth, firstname.lastname@example.org ].

-The University of Waterloo regards diversity as an integral part of academic excellence and is committed to employment equity and accessibility for all employees.
-As such, we encourage applications from women, Indigenous (First Nations, Métis and Inuit) peoples, persons with disabilities, members of diverse gender identities, and others who may contribute to the further diversification of ideas.
-At Waterloo, you will have the opportunity to work across disciplines and collaborate with an international community of scholars and a diverse student body, situated in a rapidly growing community that has been termed a “hub of innovation”.
-All qualified candidates are encouraged to apply; however, Canadians and permanent residents will receive priority in the recruitment process.
+The University of Waterloo regards equity and diversity as an integral part of academic excellence and is committed to employment equity and accessibility for all employees.
+As such, we encourage applications from women, persons with disabilities, Indigenous peoples, members of visible minorities, and others who may contribute to the further diversification of ideas.
+At Waterloo, you will have the opportunity to work across disciplines and collaborate with an international community of scholars and a diverse student body, situated in a rapidly growing community that has been termed a “hub of innovation.”

 Three reasons to apply: https://uwaterloo.ca/faculty-association/why-waterloo.